CENG501-Projects/CENG501-Fall2024/AltunkolOzcan/Readme.md

 # Neural Optimal Control using Learned System Dynamics

 This readme file is an outcome of the [CENG501 (Spring 2024)](https://ceng.metu.edu.tr/~skalkan/DL/) project for reproducing a paper without an implementation.
 See [CENG501 (Spring 42) Project List](https://github.com/CENG501-Projects/CENG501-Fall2024) for a complete list of all paper reproduction projects.
-The commit history of the project is available through [this github repo link](https://github.com/emir-altunkol/CENG501-Project).
+The commit history of the project is available through [this github repo link](https://github.com/emir-altunkol/CENG501-Project) (The link will be available after the implementation.).

 # 1. Introduction

-@TODO: Introduce the paper (inc. where it is published) and describe your goal (reproducibility).

-For our CENG501 Deep Learning term project, we implement the following paper on neural system identification and control: "Neural Optimal Control using Learned System Dynamics" [1].
+Nonlinear optimal control problems are encountered in many areas of robotics, and several methods have been developed to solve these problems, including numerical methods, Nonlinear Model Predictive Control (NMPC), and Model-Based Reinforcement Learning (MBRL).
+However, these approaches have limitations in terms of providing either local or global solutions, requiring space discretization, lacking sample efficiency, and depending on knowledge of the true system dynamics.
+This paper, Neural Optimal Control using Learned System Dynamics [1], focuses on the control of the systems with unknown dynamics, using a neural controller.
+The proposed method includes two training steps.
+First, a multi-layer perceptron (MLP) is trained using Neural ODEs to learn the system dynamics.
+Then, this learned system dynamics is utilized to train the neural network based controller functions.
+The controller performance is evaluated using experiments done across four different control systems.
+The results are compared with the performance of other control methods in the literature, such as multiple MBRL algorithms and another neural network based controller that are developed to solve optimal control problems for the systems with unknown dynamics.
+According to the results, the proposed method outperforms the other methods in the presented test scenarios.
 The paper was published in International Conference on Robotics and Automation 2023, one of the most renowned and prestigious conferences in robotics.

-The paper introduces neural networks to identify unknown nonlinear dynamics.
-Next, a neural optimal controller is developed using the identified dynamics.
-The results for both identification and control are demonstrated in four systems: Acrobot, Dubins car, Cartpole and Quadrotor.
-Since the primary goal of this project is to delve deep into the details of neural network implementations, we proceed to regenerate results incrementally.
-This means we implement system identification of some of these systems in the beginning.
-Later, as time permits, we implement the controllers for the systems identified.
-Once some systems have been studied end-to-end, we move on to investigate the remaining systems step-by-step.
+The aim of this project is to implement the methods given in the aforementioned paper, and reproduce its results as much as possible.
+The results for both system identification and control are demonstrated for four systems in the original paper: Acrobot, Dubins car, Cartpole and Quadrotor.
+Since the primary goal of this project is to delve deep into the details of neural network implementations, we will proceed to regenerate the results incrementally.
+This means we will first implement system identification for some of these systems in the beginning.
+Later, as time permits, we will implement the controllers for the systems identified.
+Once a system have been studied end-to-end, we will move on to investigate the remaining systems, progressing step-by-step.

 ## 1.1.
 Paper summary

-@TODO: Summarize the paper, the method & its contributions in relation with the existing literature.

 Optimal control is fundamental for robotics tasks such as navigation and locomotion, enabling systems to achieve desired outcomes while minimizing the defined costs.
 Common approaches to solving these problems include trajectory optimization methods, such as Nonlinear Model Predictive Control (NMPC), and numerical solutions to Hamilton-Jacobi-Bellman (HJB) equations.
 However, these methods face significant limitations: NMPC computes optimal control for a single initial state, requiring lengthy recomputations for each new state, which is impractical for real-time applications.
 On the other hand, solving HJB equations numerically necessitates grid-based discretization of the state space, limiting scalability to high-dimensional problems.
 This paper proposes a grid-free method for addressing these challenges.
 Unlike traditional local methods, which are limited to optimizing control laws for individual initial states, the proposed approach generates control laws for a wide range of initial states sampled from a large portion of the state space.
 This capability bridges the gap between local and global methods, and provides a compromise between these two approaches.